 After we originally published the article, Rico Bats didn’t “agree with many of opinions in [our] article” and asked us to remove the data.
-We feel pretty confident, as a journalist site on bats, that we did not need to do so.
-But, because we are nice and generally like small bat companies, we did so.
+As a journalist site on bats, we feel pretty confident that we did not need to do so.
+But, because we are friendly and generally like small bat companies, we did so.

-We are still bewildered as to why they didn’t want the data published after agreeing to it.
-They did mention one sentence they disliked from the original article claiming we had no experience to know if this was true or false.
+We are still bewildered why they didn’t want the data published after agreeing to it.
+They did mention one sentence they disliked from the original article, claiming we had no experience knowing if this was true or false.
 Here is the sentence in its entirety:

-Although we did not imply their bat performed badly outside of the sweet spot, they didn’t agree with the sentiment.
+Although we did not imply their bat was poorly performed outside of the sweet spot, they disagreed with the sentiment.
 They specifically asked that their bat’s data outside of the sweet spot not be shown.
-They claimed we don’t know how a lot of BBCOR bats, even cheap ones, are close to the .500 BBCOR mark at the 6 and 6.5-inch mark.
-We defended our knowledge of BBCOR test data but they would still have none of it.
+They claimed we don’t know how many BBCOR bats, even cheap ones, are close to the .500 BBCOR mark at the six and 6.5-inch mark.
+We defended our knowledge of BBCOR test data, but they would still have none of it.

-When the data was sent to us a week ago, there was no specific requirement as to what was or was not to be said about the data.
+When the data was sent to us a week ago, there was no specific requirement for what was or was not to be said about the data.
 They did request that we remove a portion of the data they’d rather not the public see.
-We were willing to do so our so our readers could finally get a sampling of test data.
+We were willing to do so so our readers could finally get a sample of test data.

-As we’ve known all along, marketing hype and independent bat reviews don’t mix so well.
-A lesson we keep learning year after year as we slowly, but surely, dismantle the hype train of the bat world.
-And, at least for now, BBCOR test data will remain in the hands of the companies trying to convince you their bat is just as good, or better, than anything else out there.
+As we’ve known, marketing hype and independent bat reviews don’t mix well.
+We keep learning this lesson yearly as we slowly but surely dismantle the hype train of the bat world.
+And, at least for now, BBCOR test data will remain in the hands of the companies trying to convince you their bat is just as good or better than anything else.
 They also have the actual proof.
-But, for reasons we can only assume, just aren’t willing to share it.
+But, for reasons we can only assume we aren’t willing to share it.

-The numbers on the far right of the image show at 6 and 6.5-inches from the end cap the RICO Energia rates a [removed].
+The numbers on the far right of the image show 6 and 6.5 inches from the end cap, the RICO Energia rates a [removed].
 This is [removed] BBCOR units away from the limit.
-(Note, .500 is illegal and .499 is a passing grade).
-Meaning, the [removed] of the maximum BBCOR standard at 6 and 6.5-inches from the end cap.
+(Note: .500 is illegal, and .499 is a passing grade).
+This means the [removed] of the maximum BBCOR standard at 6 and 6.5 inches from the end cap.

-Regardless of what those other numbers are, major props to RICO for putting their data on the line which is more than we can say for any other bat company.
+Regardless of those other numbers, major props to RICO for putting their data on the line, which is more than we can say for any other bat company.